cdhunt/automatedops/content/blog/2017-02-17-make-every-day-unique-with-name-it.md

 # Works for other names as well

-This works really well for naming things when you don't really care what the name is, but want it easy to read and say.
+This works really well for naming things when you don't really care what the name is, like disposble servers, but want it easy to read and say.
+Or you just want to add a little bit of randomness to your day.

 Just be careful, sometimes the names can strike a nerve.
 I'm looking at you HopelessProject.